You Know About Cuffing Season. Now, Meet Fielding Season

 It’s fine if the colder weather has you wishing for a S.O., but don’t lower your standards just because the temperature has dropped below 60.
 “The feelings of loneliness and sadness that get brought up for a lot of people around this time of year can make you search for things that make you feel good in the moment," Rachel Sussman, LCSW, a New York-based relationship therapist, previously told Refinery29.
 "But that's never the right path forward."

-If you happen to fall for someone in the autumn, though, go ahead and embrace cuffing season.
+If you happen to fall for someone in the fall, though, go ahead and embrace cuffing season.
 (Just tell them if you already know you won’t want to see them past March.)

 Advertisement